 Go-Tochi Boom: We Love Local The term go-tochi ご当地-"this place" with the honorific prefix go-seems to be everywhere lately.
 The mark of local identity, it crowns the names of dishes like ramen or curry that have a distinctive local taste, Kewpie dolls or Hello Kitty goods sporting some regional hallmark, and the titles of special exams on information and lore aimed at promoting particular towns or regions.
 Why such a boom?
 What sorts of things are the most popular?
 In this issue we'll look at the go-tochi boom and the backdrop that has shaped it.

-This mark indicates that more related information is included on the "Click Japan" website. http://www.tjf.or.jp/clicknippon/ Rediscovering Local Culture Nowadays, thanks to advances in transportation and communications technology, you can easily obtain the same information and merchandise no matter where you are.
+his mark indicates that more related information is included on the "Click Japan" website. http//www.tjf.or.jp/clicknippon/ Rediscovering Local Culture Nowadays, thanks to advances in transportation and communications technology, you can easily obtain the same information and merchandise no matter where you are.
 Such ubiquity is an indication of how widely things are becoming standardized.
 Still, Japan's distinctive local cultures are as robust as ever.
 Locally distinct cultures were shaped by various factors, including geography and climate, relationship to the routes of distribution of goods, and history.
 For example, extending as Japan does north to south in a long and narrow archipelago, its climate and terrain vary greatly from one part of the country to another.
 About 70 percent of the country is occupied by mountains and forests, and the land is laced with many rivers and streams.
-In the era before the development of public transportation, whether a region was near the ocean, accessed by a broad river, or surrounded by mountains had an important impact on culture and fostered all sorts of differences.
-Television broadcasters, along with other media, have taken note of local diversity and have recently begun to introduce local specialties-things with the go-tochi stamp-in their programming.
+In rounded by mountains had an important impact on culture and fostered all sorts of differences.
+Television broadcasters, along with other media, have taken note of local diversity and have recently begun to introduce local the era before the development of public transportation, whether a region was near the ocean, accessed by a broad river, or surspecialties-things with the go-tochi stamp-in their programming.
 One television program has gained great popularity by featuring go-tochi foods, local customs, and other distinctive features of different locales around the country.
 The program's viewers greatly enjoy the discovery of myriad differences, such as that foods or customs they have taken for granted are specific to a particular area or that the ingredients or ways of eating certain dishes can differ from one part of the country to another.
 Local PR